-Running your own small business can be a lonely business and it can be difficult to know what to do when faced with new challenges.
-Many business owners seek guidance from experienced external business people.
-Jonathan Pfahl of Rockstar Group explains how mentoring could benefit you and your new business
+Running your own small business can be lonely, and it can be difficult to know what to do when faced with new challenges.
+Many business owners seek guidance from other experienced entrepreneurs, who can offer words of wisdom.
+Jonathan Pfahl of Rockstar Mentoring Group explains how mentoring could benefit you and your business

 Why do business owners need mentors?